 Chemistry 172.
 Introductory Organic Chemistry.
 6 hours.
-Winter, on demand.
+Winter.
+On demand.
 A continuation of Chemistry 171.
 Additional classes of compounds are studied.
 The laboratory work involves the preparation of additional compounds and the identification of some unknowns.
 Four classes and two three-hour laboratory periods a week.
 Prerequisite: Chemistry 171.

 Geology 101.
 Physical Geology.
 5 hours.
-Fall, Winter, Spring.
+Fall, winter.